 Sustainable IT is the backbone of a greener future

-To understand their outlook when it comes to sustainable IT, for the latest report from the Capgemini Research Institute – Sustainable IT: Why it’s time for a Green Revolution for your organisation’s IT – we surveyed 1,000 organisations and spoke with IT executives, sustainability professionals, and others.
+To understand their outlook when it comes to sustainable IT, for the latest report from the Capgemini Research Institute – Sustainable IT: Why it’s time for a Green Revolution for your organization’s IT – we surveyed 1,000 organizations and spoke with IT executives, sustainability professionals, and others.

-We found that sustainable IT is not a priority for most organisations – only 43% of executives are even aware of their organisation’s IT footprint.
-While half of organisations have an enterprise-wide sustainability strategy in place, only 18% have a comprehensive one, with well-defined goals and target timelines.
+We found that sustainable IT is not a priority for most organizations – only 43% of executives are even aware of their organization’s IT footprint.
+While half of organizations have an enterprise-wide sustainability strategy in place, only 18% have a comprehensive one, with well-defined goals and target timelines.
 Moreover, 49% lack the tools to adopt and deploy solutions and 53% lack the expertise.
 This leaves a mere 6% to reap the significant performance opportunities, including better ESG scores and improved brand image and customer satisfaction, resulting from being highly mature in terms of sustainable IT.